Bridging traditional barriers to capitalize on new opportunities

 - Preserving and scaling independent physicians

 Continuum Health bridges the historical gap between payers and providers to foster more collaborative—and more effective—partnerships.
 For example, we recently helped one of our payer clients excel in a shared savings program—one in which the payer and providers worked together seamlessly as one team to maximize care.

 A Payer-Provider Collaboration Powered by Continuum’s Integrated Care Solutions

-Unlike other shared savings programs, the payer engaged Continuum to enroll providers into the program, as well as empower them through a range of support services, including:
+Unlike other shared savings programs, the payer engaged Continuum to recruit and organize independent providers into the program, and enable them through a range of support services, including:

 - Program administration

 - Analytics and reporting using claims data to develop cost of care strategies